Tuesday, January 19, 2021

 When we meet with great difficulties and suffering we have the tendency to cry and complain: why me, why do I suffer so much, why these kids don’t listen to me, why everybody is against me, and so on.
 We do not stop to think that perhaps we are also at fault and sometimes we refuse to remember the law of karma.
 However, Vaidehi could not lie to herself about the karmic causes that brought her to that situation.
 She knew what she and her husband did.
 Her son was the reincarnation of the hermit killed by king Bimbisara - the very child she dropped from the roof when she gave birth to him.
 The royal family of Magadha was indeed sick with evil.
 How can somebody command a person to commit suicide, then kill him and ask the mother to drop her newborn baby from the roof?
 How can a mother actually do that?
 How can that child be sane and calm when he finds the truth?
 Yes, Devadatta was using the whole situation to his own advantage, but king Bimbisara and queen Vaidehi were not innocent people.

 If this was another sutra from the self-power Dharma gate, the advice of Shakyamuni might had been to acknowledge the law of karma, repent and do good deeds.
 However, this family tragedy was especially used by Him to teach again about Amida’s unconditional salvation.
 Vaidehi, which is the central character of this sutra, is an ordinary woman without any spiritual capacities but who had listened deeply to Shakyamuni’s teaching and accepted the law of karma.
-She did not say, “please O World Honored One show me a path to purify my karmic evil and attain Buddhahood here and now” or “show me how to discover my inner Buddha nature and the emptiness of all phenomena”, but desperately cried to Him: “help me get out of this world and never be reborn again in a samsaric realm.
+She did not say, “please O World Honored One show me a path to purify my karmic evil and attain Buddhahood here and now” or “show me how to discover my inner Buddha nature and understand the emptiness of all phenomena”, but desperately cried to Him: “help me get out of this world and never be reborn again in a samsaric realm!
 No more wicked people, no more suffering, no more samsara for me!
 I am sick of it.
 Please oh Buddha, help me escape” – this is the essence of the next words of Vaidehi:

 “I beseech you, World-honored One, to reveal to me a land of no sorrow and no affliction where I can be reborn.
 I do not wish to live in this defiled and evil world of Jambudvipa where there are hells, realms of hungry ghosts, animals, and many vile beings.
 I wish that in the future I shall not hear evil words or see wicked people.
 World-honored One, I now kneel down to repent and beg you to take pity on me.
 I entreat you, O sunlike Buddha, to teach me how to visualize a land of pure karmic perfection.”[10]